NaturalNode/natural/README.md

     tfidf.addFileSync('data_files/one.txt');
     tfidf.addFileSync('data_files/two.txt');

-Multiple terms can be measured as well with their weights being added into a single measure value.
+Multiple terms can be measured as well, with their weights being added into a single measure value.
 The following example determines that the last document is the most relevent to the words "node" and "ruby".